rancher/rancher-docs/versioned_docs/version-2.7/getting-started/quick-start-guides/deploy-rancher-manager/helm-cli.md

 For Kubernetes v1.25 or later, set `global.cattle.psp.enabled` to `false` when using Rancher v2.7.2-v2.7.4.
 This is not necessary for Rancher v2.7.5 and above, but you can still manually set the option if you choose.

-See [Setting up the Bootstrap Password](../../installation-and-upgrade/resources/bootstrap-password.md#password-requirements) for password requirments.
+See [Setting up the Bootstrap Password](../../installation-and-upgrade/resources/bootstrap-password.md#password-requirements) for password requirements.

 ```
 helm install rancher rancher-latest/rancher \